-Taking into account all the above-mentioned factors, the Group may find it difficult to compete with local manufacturers of agricultural machinery, equipment and spare parts; and low prices for agricultural products may negatively affect customers' purchasing power.
-Government measures to support agricultural producers, especially grain, and expanding opportunities for the export of agricultural products can have a positive impact on the Company's business.
-Increasing the number of customers via small farmers also represent new opportunities.
+Taking into account all the above-mentioned factors, the Group may find it difficult to compete with local manufacturers of agricultural machinery, equipment and spare parts.
+Increasing cost of production of agricultural products and falling crop yield, growing finance costs may negatively affect customers' ability to purchase new machinery and equipment and timely maintain the existing fleet.
+However, the Company continues to work with Russian manufacturers of agricultural machinery to minimize the risk.
+Government measures to support agricultural producers can also have a positive impact on the Company's business, especially given the ambitious goals in the export of agricultural products.